 You’ll have all these options exploring the Maritime Line linking Truro – Cornwall’s capital city – to Falmouth, the historic and scenic harbour town.

-Anytime and Off-Peak Day Return tickets between Truro and Falmouth docks allow one break of journey so you can stop off and explore the medieval port town of Penryn along the way.
+Anytime and Off-Peak Day Return tickets between Truro and Falmouth docks allow one break of the journey so you can stop off and explore the medieval port town of Penryn along the way.

 The Atlantic Coast Line – Par to Newquay

 Cornwall is famous for its sandy beaches and crashing Atlantic breakers.
 Nowhere epitomises this spirit more than Newquay.
-The Atlantic Coast Line between Par and Newquay has plenty of countryside, real pubs and walking trails in between.
+The Atlantic Coast Line between Par and Newquay has plenty of countrysides, real pubs and walking trails in between.

 The St Ives Bay Line – St Erth to St Ives